 Speaking of the app, it’s easy to navigate and to get a quick snapshot of what’s going on.
 Sensors that are “faulted” or triggered, are shown in red, while “cleared” sensors are shown in blue.
 The color coding makes it easy to get a snapshot of what’s going on in your house with just a glance.

-Ring is owned by Amazon, so we fully expected to be able to have our security system chatting it up with our Amazon Alexa and other smart home devices.
-But that’s not the case, at least not yet.
-We spoke to Mike Harris, Ring’s President of Ring Solutions, and he said that Ring wanted to focus on security first and foremost, as well as getting people comfortable with the system, before introducing integration with other products.
-But users can expect integration that already exists to be activated soon.
+Ring is owned by Amazon, so at launch we fully expected to be able to have our security system chatting it up with our Amazon Alexa and other smart home devices.
+But that’s wasn’t the case, at least not initially.
+Mike Harris, Ring’s President of Ring Solutions, told Digital Trends that Ring wanted to focus on security first and foremost, as well as getting people comfortable with the system, before introducing integration with other products.

 “Eventually, we’ll be cozying up with Amazon,” Harris told Digital Trends, noting that integration will include other items associated with security, like door locks and light bulbs.
 “It’s going to do all of those things and more.”